 Once it was thought that all dinosaurs were cold-blooded.
-Now many suggest that at least some were warm-blooded, which would help to explain why they became so plentiful and dominant for so long.
-If we examine today’s fauna, we find no large land predators that are cold-blooded, except for crocodiles that occupy only one very specific ecological niche and are basically water dwellers.
+However, recent studies, including a significant one published in 2022, suggest that most dinosaurs were, in fact, warm-blooded.
+This idea helps explain why dinosaurs became so plentiful and dominant for so long.
+If we examine today’s fauna, we find no large land predators that are cold-blooded, except for crocodiles, which occupy a specific ecological niche and are primarily water dwellers.
 The same is true of the entire Cenozoic era.
 Virtually all large predators were warm-blooded.

-There are, of course, attendant disadvantages to endothermy, not the least of which is the need for very much larger expenditure of energy to maintain elevated metabolic rates, and a commensurate increase in food requirements.
+There are, of course, disadvantages to endothermy, particularly the need for much larger energy expenditure to maintain elevated metabolic rates and, consequently, increased food requirements.

-Given that all we have left are lifeless bones and footprints, is it possible to produce evidence in support of the warm-blooded dinosaur hypothesis?
+Given that all we have left are lifeless bones and footprints, is it possible to produce evidence supporting the warm-blooded dinosaur hypothesis?
 Surprisingly, perhaps, the answer is yes, although such evidence must be largely inferential.

 • Bone structure and histology